hhtao/slidev-ai/docs/quickstart.md

 - Python 3.10+
 - npm 9+ or yarn 1.22+
 - 4GB RAM minimum (8GB recommended for development)
+- System libraries for Chromium used by Playwright.
+Install with `sudo uv run playwright install-deps` when first prompted (headless browsing / websearch relies on them).

 ### Environment Variables